 - Health coach for weight loss

-- Health & fitness coach who teaches healthy eating habits
+- Health & fitness coach is who teaches healthy eating habits and workout habits

 We’ve put together a short list of ideas to help you better understand what a niche looks like in action in the health and wellness field.
 This isn’t an exhaustive list by any means and is just a collection of a few examples to help you better understand how to craft your own niche.